van001/lesscode-fp/README.md

 ### Applicative ###
 While monadic composition execute functions (with side-effects) sequentially, applicatives execute them concurrently.

-Lesscode implements applicative using **$A(...)** and accept List as a parameter.
+Lesscode implements applicative composition using **$A(...)** and accept List as a parameter.

 ```
 // apply max, min concurrently to the list os 2 numbers
 $A(sum(3), sum(2))([1,2,4]).then(Print) // [ 3, 4, 6, 4, 5, 7 ]

-// make 2 HttpCall concurrently and return the result as a List
+// make 2 Http call concurrently and return the result as a List
 $A(HttpGET)(['https://www.google.com','https://www.yahoo.com']).then(Print)
 ```